 If you have secondary cough headaches, surgery is often needed to fix the underlying problem.
 Preventive medications usually don't help people who have secondary cough headaches.
 However, responding to medication doesn't necessarily mean that you have a primary cough headache.

 Preparing for your appointment

 You're likely to start by seeing your family doctor or a general practitioner.
 However, in some cases when you call to set up an appointment, you may be referred immediately to a neurologist.

 Because appointments can be brief, and because there's often a lot of ground to cover, it's a good idea to be well prepared for your appointment.
 Here's some information to help you get ready for your appointment, and know what to expect from your doctor.

 - Write down any symptoms you're experiencing, including any that may seem unrelated to the reason for which you scheduled the appointment.

-- Write down key personal information, including past illnesses and operations, major stresses or recent life changes, and any medical problems that run in your family.
+- Write down key personal information, including past illnesses and operations, major stresses or recent life changes, recent accidents, details about what happened when the cough headache started, and any medical problems that run in your family.

 - Make a list of all medications, vitamins and supplements that you're taking.

 - Take a family member or friend along, if possible.
 Sometimes it can be difficult to remember all of the information provided to you during an appointment.
 Someone who accompanies you may remember something that you missed or forgot.

 - Write down questions to ask your provider.